mlflow/mlflow-go/docs/porting-a-new-endpoint.md

 }
 ```

+We will later create a Python binding to enable us to invoke this generated Go code.

 ## Validate Input

 A first step to port an endpoint would be to check the request validation happening at the HTTP level.
-Open [handlers.py](.mlflow.repo/mlflow/server/handlers.py) (from the `.mlflow.repo`) to see which fields are required.
+Open [handlers.py](../.mlflow.repo/mlflow/server/handlers.py) (from the `.mlflow.repo`) to see which fields are required.

 ```python
 @catch_mlflow_exception